 One day you can be enjoying plain sailing on the good ship Kubernetes.
 Then, the next minute, you’re struggling to start your application and you’re getting the error:

 So what exactly does

-ImagePullBackOff means that a Pod couldn’t start because Kubernetes could not pull a container image.
-The ‘BackOff’ part indicates that Kubernetes will keep trying to pull the image, with an increasing back-off delay.
+ImagePullBackOff means that a Pod couldn’t start, because Kubernetes couldn’t pull a container image.
+The ‘BackOff’ part means that Kubernetes will keep trying to pull the image, with an increasing delay (‘back-off’).